stanlysamuel/csa-writing-team/_posts/2021-03-29-peter-druschel.md

 For graduate students, the match matters because these students are generally involved in some primary area of research.
 I think it might make sense to do an industrial internship to get that industrial experience where you may be expected to do something unrelated to your primary research; this may be okay early in the research career.
 But, when you go into an academic institute, there should be some match of interest.
 So, there needs to be a match, but by all means, we're very happy to have you.

-### Prof. Narahari, CSA: Krishna [a Prof. at MPI-SWS] came here in July.
-My student Arpita met him, they had a conversation, and now they have a paper in WWW [a top-tier conference].
-So, that's how discussions pan out.
-MPI is a fantastic institute - a very lively, very vibrant place, excellent for a post-doc.
-You also have a Ph.D. program, right?

-PD: Yes, we do.
-In fact, for the last couple of years, we've had a joint program where people can apply without having to commit to any sub-area or any institute.
-They can join, they can explore different areas regardless of location, they can visit various places and try research in the semester break if they're coming with a bachelors’ and then typically by the end of the third semester, they decide on an area, an advisor and an institute.

 ### SS: The trend I have seen is that students apply through the internship portal.
 However, it helps more if you know the professor or researcher you want to be working with, beforehand.
 How do you think a student should go about making that initial contact?

 PD: It's a bit hard- the problem is that it’s difficult to stand out because we get lots and lots of emails.
 So, the ideal situation is when you have met the person, say, at a conference or when he/she visits the organization.
 But nevertheless, I think, to me, it's always impressive when I get an email and see that they've done their homework i.e. they've read my papers, they've something intelligent to say or to ask; this is the sort of thing that stands out.
 I am not looking for is a complete research proposal.